Set Up of External Asset Managers in Singapore

 - LFMCs who manage only Venture Capital Funds (“VC LFMCs”)

 The decision on which category of licence or registration to apply for depends on the business model and the growth projections for the business.
-EAM typically falls under A/I LFMCs or RFMCs.
+The Singapore EAM typically falls under A/I LFMCs or RFMCs.

 What are the requirements for an LFMC & RFMC licence/registration application in Singapore?

-Please refer to table 2 which illustrates the minimum requirements for LFMC A/I and RFMC in Singapore.
+The table below illustrates the minimum requirements for LFMC A/I and RFMC in Singapore.

 |Amount of Assets under Management||Above S$250 million||Maximum of S$250 million|